 Charles Kenneth Morrison

-Charles Kenneth Morrison first attended North Carolina Wesleyan College in 1966-1967, dropped out and was drafted into the United States Army in 1969.
+Charles Kenneth Morrison first attended North Carolina Wesleyan University in 1966-1967, dropped out and was drafted into the United States Army in 1969.
 He served in Vietnam from 1969-1970.

 Morrison returned to North Carolina Wesleyan in 1970, with the assistance of the G.I.
 Bill, and graduated in 1973 with a BA in History.